District of Columbia home rule: Constitutional provisions

-The phrase "exclusive legislation in all Cases whatsoever" has been interpreted to mean that Congress is the ultimate authority over the District, thereby limiting local self-government by the city's residents.
+The phrase "exclusive legislation in all Cases whatsoever" has been interpreted to mean that Congress is the ultimate authority over the District, thereby limiting local self-government by the District of Columbia's residents.
 However, the Founding Fathers envisioned that Congress would devolve some of this power to the local level.
 For example, Madison stated in the Federalist No. 43 that "a municipal legislature for local purposes, derived from their own suffrages, will of course be allowed them."

 History of self-government

 On July 16, 1790, the Residence Act provided for a new permanent capital to be located on the Potomac River, the exact area to be selected by President Washington.
 As permitted by the U.S. Constitution, the initial shape of the federal district was a square, measuring 10 mi on each side, totaling 100 sqmi.
 The Residence Act also provided for the selection of a three-member board of commissioners, appointed by the President, charged with overseeing the construction of the new capital.

 Two other incorporated cities that predated the establishment of the District were also included within the new federal territory: Georgetown, founded in 1751, and the City of Alexandria, Virginia, founded in 1749.
 A new "federal city" called the City of Washington was under construction, partly habitable, on the north bank of the Potomac, to the east of the established settlement at Georgetown.

-The Organic Act of 1801 officially organized the District of Columbia and placed the entire federal territory under the exclusive control of Congress.
+The Organic Act of 1801 officially organized the District of Columbia and placed the entire federal district under the exclusive control of Congress.

 At its formation, the District consisted of five political subdivisions: the three cities of Washington, Georgetown, and Alexandria, and the unincorporated rural sections organized into two counties: Washington County, D.C. to the east of the Potomac and the Alexandria County, D.C. to the west.
 It included all of the present Arlington County plus part of what is now the independent city of Alexandria.
 The respective laws of Maryland and Virginia were declared still in force.

 In 1802, the board of commissioners was disbanded, and the City of Washington was officially incorporated.
 The city's incorporation allowed for a local municipal government consisting of a mayor appointed by the President and two branches of a city council, popularly elected.
 The local colonial-era governments of Georgetown and Alexandria were also left intact.
 As such, the citizens of Georgetown retained their popularly elected mayor, as did the City of Alexandria.
 In 1812, the council was given the power to elect the mayor of the City of Washington.
 In 1820, the Congress granted the City of Washington a new charter, which allowed for a mayor popularly elected by voters.